What’s the best way to get rid of bad habits?

 There is great power in allowing yourself some mental space to picture yourself as this new, improved person who no longer has this awful habit.

 My suggestion is to take Clear’s tip to visualize yourself this way whenever your brain is in attack mode.
-Are you getting swept up by that negative voice telling you, “You’ll never change!
-You can’t do this!
-Just drink!”?
+Are you getting swept up by that negative voice telling you, “This is stupid!
+Just have a drink, cigarette, cake, etc.”

 Embrace The Power of BUT

-This last suggestion from Clear’s article is so powerful.
+This is another James Clear nugget that packs a powerful punch.
 Negative self-talk is a devil, one I know all too well.
 Maybe you do too.
 It’s that inner asshole who never thinks you can do anything right and isn’t afraid to let that opinion be known.

 Lord help us whenever we mess up.
 That inner asshole is LOUD.
 Instead of beating yourself up and letting that voice completely take over, Clear recommends using “but” statements.